auth0/docs/articles/libraries/index.md

 If the Hosted Login Page does not meet your requirements, however, Auth0 has a variety of options which can be embedded in your applications to assist with authentication.

-* [Lock](#lock-login-signup-widgets) is a drop-in authentication widget that provides a standard set of behaviors and a customizable user interface.
+* [Lock](#lock) is a drop-in authentication widget that provides a standard set of behaviors and a customizable user interface.
-* [Auth0 SDKs](#auth0-sdks) are client-side libraries that *do not* come with a user interface.
+* [Auth0 SDKs](#auth0-sdks) are client-side libraries that do not come with a user interface.
 These allow for expanded customization of the behavior and appearance of the login process.
-* The [Authentication API](/api-auth) can be used to integrate applications with Auth0 without requiring the use of Auth0's libraries.
+* The [Authentication API](/api/authentication) can be used to integrate applications with Auth0 without using any of the Auth0's libraries.

 The best option to choose will depend on the needs of your app.
 Check out [When to Use Lock](/libraries/when-to-use-lock) for more information to help you decide between using Lock or an SDK.